 Sometimes when I’m running I get this urge to stop running and start walking.

-Two scenarios in which the e-mind sometimes wants to stop the run:
+Two Scenarios in which the Emotional Mind wants to Stop my Run

 This one usually first manifests by my realizing that my breathing is not perfect.
 Other things are then noticed…my body is not that limber – I’m a bit stiff… a little pain in my toe… it’s hot… The emotional mind starts to create this idea that maybe it can convince the logical mind to call a halt to the run and we’ll do some walking for a while.
 Now, sometimes this is OK, but not in the first couple of miles for me – it’s not a good reason to walk and relax some.
 I need to be strong and do something before the whiny e-Mind (emotional mind) wins and makes the L-mind (logical mind) stop and walk for a bit.